Home

 Solution:

-Paint is applied to iron articles primarily to prevent corrosion by acting as a barrier to moisture and oxygen.
+Paint is applied to iron articles to prevent corrosion by creating a barrier against moisture and oxygen.

 A.